InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 	> e.g.: An entity's `TouchControlledPositioningComponent` must be executed after its `TouchEventComponent`, so a scene's component systems array should place the system for `TouchEventComponent`s before the system for `TouchControlledPositioningComponent`s.

-- Over the course of the gameplay, a scene, state or even a component may signal the **Game Controller** to enter a different **Game State** in response to certain game-specific conditions.
+- Over the course of the gameplay, a scene, state or even a component may signal the **Game Coordinator** to enter a different **Game State** in response to certain game-specific conditions.
 The current game state's logic determines whether the transition is valid; if it is, the state then passes control to another state, which may then load a different scene.

     > As noted above, a single scene may choose to handle multiple game states.
 In those cases, no scene transition occurs during a game state transition.